Ikkis: Development

-Cast
+Casting

-The film was first announced in 2019 on 69th birth anniversary of Arun Khetarpal, with Varun Dhawan in the lead and was supposed to go on floors in 2020.
-But the film got postponed due to COVID-19.
-After COVID-19 was over Varun Dhawan couldn't do the film due to date scheduling issues, so newcomer Agastya Nanda was cast in the role of Arun Kheterpal, and the new cast was announced on 8 November 2022, the 87th birthday of Dharmendra.
-Later Akshay Kumar's niece debutant Simar Bhatia was finalised in female lead.
-Jaideep Ahlawat has been cast as Pakistani Army Officer, Khwaja Mohammed Naseer, who confessed to Arun's father Brigedier ML Khetarpal (Retd.) that he was the man who pulled the tank's trigger that killed his son in the battle of basantar.
-Sikander Kher who plays Risaldar Sagat Singh joined the star cast in February 2025.
+The film was first announced in 2019 on 69th anniversary of Arun Khetarpal's birth, with Varun Dhawan originally cast in the lead role.
+After COVID-19, Dhawan couldn't do the film due to date scheduling issues.
+A new cast was announced on 8 December 2022, the 87th birthday of Dharmendra, retaining only him in the role of the father Madan Lal Khetarpal, newcomer Agastya Nanda was cast in the role of Arun Khetarpal and Akshay Kumar's niece debutant Simar Bhatia was finalised as the female lead.
+Jaideep Ahlawat was cast as Pakistan Army officer Jaan Mohammad, the character is based on Khwaja Mohammed Naseer, who confessed to Arun's father that he was the man who pulled the tank's trigger that killed his son in the Battle of Basantar.
+Sikandar Kher, who plays Risaldar Sagat Singh joined the cast in February 2025.
+Shree Bishnoi, a Rajasthani actor who plays Sowar Parag Singh as the driver of Arun's tank 'Famagusta' also joined the cast on 15 October 2024.
+Comedy icon Asrani who died late last year was also cast in a small role.
+Vijay Ganguly has been roped in as the choreographer for the film.
+Sujeet Subhash Sawant and sriram Kannan Iyengar did the production design of the film, Bishwadeep Chatterjee was roped in for sound designing and Amrit Singh with Alexander Samokhvalov are responsible for action sequences.